Ongoing Disaster Relief Efforts

 In the Northeastern Jurisdiction

-UMVIM and UMCOR are working with Volunteer West Virginia during the recovery.
+UMVIM and UMCOR are working with Volunteer West Virginia during the recovery from the 2016 floods.
 Donations can be made through the United Methodist Foundation of the West Virginia Annual Conference at WV-VOAD Disaster Recovery Fund.
 Also stay up to date on the latest developments through our Facebook Page at NEJ UMVIM.

 You will find an attached form that each team/individual is asked to fill out and send back to the Disaster Response Team.
 After your form is received you will be contacted and scheduled for a time and location of service.